-- .1 a requirement to do training instead of the training prescribed by this Section: and/or - .2 a condition that the applicant must pass a Bar Transfer Test.
+- .1 a requirement to do training instead of the training prescribed by this Section; and/or - .2 a condition that the applicant must pass a Bar Transfer Test.

-Where the BSB exempts an individual pursuant to rQ7 above_it may lso:
+Where the BSB exempts an individual pursuant to rQ7 above, it may also:

-- .1 grant exemption in whole or in part from the requirement attend a lifying sessions; and - .2 specify the period within which any requirement that attent qualitying sessions must be fulfilled, which may be a period ending after the individual concerned has been called to the Bar.
+- .1 grant exemption in whole or in part from the requirement to attend qualifying sessions; and - .2 specify the period within which any requirement to attend qualifying sessions must be fulfilled, which may be a period ending after the individual concerned has been called to the Bar.

-An application for exemption under the Section to be in such form as may be prescribed by the BSB and contain or be accompanied by the following:
+An application for exemption under this Section must be in such form as may be prescribed by the BSB and contain or be accompanied by the following:

-- .1 details of the applicant's except has a professional qualifications and experience that meets the standards required of candidates; - .2 evidence (where applicable) at the applicant is or has been entitled to exercise rights of audience before any court, specifying the rights concerned and the basis of the applicant's entitlement to exercise such rights; - .3 any other representations or evidence on which the applicant wishes to rely in support of the application; - .4 verified English translations of every document relied on which is not in the English language; and - .5 payment of such fee or fees as may be prescribed.
+- .1 details of the applicant's educational and professional qualifications and experience that meets the standards required of candidates; - .2 evidence (where applicable) that the applicant is or has been entitled to exercise rights of audience before any court, specifying the rights concerned and the basis of the applicant's entitlement to exercise such rights; - .3 any other representations or evidence on which the applicant wishes to rely in support of the application; - .4 verified English translations of every document relied on which is not in the English language; and - .5 payment of such fee or fees as may be prescribed.